“Those thoughts, if you don’t find a place for them, they will come back to haunt you. So you gotta deliver them somewhere.” – Che Rest

 Blue Jays are not the only species that mate for life.
 A few other birds, dolphins, occasionally large felines, and wolves will remain with their one chosen mate until death.
 Wolves will frequently starve themselves or simply die from loneliness within a month of their mate’s passing.

-Yet for some of humans, there is a sensation beyond this immediate physical gratification; an emotions of sorts, that drives them to desire mating with only a single other human—and possibly to even long for something more than reproduction.
+Yet for some of humans, there is a sensation beyond this immediate physical gratification; an emotion of sorts that drives them to desire mating with only a single other human—and possibly to even long for something more than reproduction.